JoseRoca/WinFBX/docs/RichEdit/CTextRange2 Class.md

 Starts at a specified end of a range and searches while the characters belong to the set specified by *Cset* and while the number of characters is less than or equal to *Count*.
 The range is collapsed to an insertion point when a non-matching character is found.

 ```
-FUNCTION CTextRange2.MoveWhile (BYVAL Cset AS VARIANT PTR, BYVAL Count AS LONG = tomForward) AS LONG
+FUNCTION MoveWhile (BYVAL Cset AS VARIANT PTR, BYVAL Count AS LONG = tomForward) AS LONG
    DIM Delta AS LONG
    this.SetResult(m_pTextRange2->lpvtbl->MoveWhile(m_pTextRange2, Cset, Count, @Delta))
    RETURN Delta